 People with low beta-2-microglobulin levels and normal hemoglobin—the protein that carries oxygen in a red blood cell—typically have a better prognosis.

-Information about the cancer’s stage will often help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the cancer’s factors will help the doctor recommend a specific treatment plan.
+The next section in this guide is Treatment Options .
+Or, use the menu to choose another section to continue reading this guide.